LeeHowes/CPP/paper_framework_sources/p2079_global_execution_context.md

 As noted in [@P2079R1], the earlier `static_thread_pool` had many shortcomings and was not included in [@P2300] for that reason.
 The global execution context proposed in [@P2079R1] was an important start, but needs updating to match [@P2300].

-This update to P2079 proposes a specific solution: parallel execution context and scheduler.
+This paper proposes a specific solution: parallel execution context and scheduler.
 Lifetime management and other functionality is delegated to other papers, primarily to the `async_scope` defined in [@P2519].

 This execution context is of undefined size, supporting explicitly *parallel forward progress*.